Skip to main content

 Inspect

-Returns a national-level coverage profile for a specific holding company (by hoconum): states served, technologies deployed, and the number of locations covered at each download speed tier.
+Returns a national-level coverage profile for a specific holding company (by hoconum): technologies deployed and the population covered at each download speed tier.
+Population figures come from the FCC provider summary table and count each person once, regardless of how many technologies the provider uses to reach them.
 Use fcc_search_providers to find valid hoconum values.
 Data is from FCC Form 477 (as of June 2021).

 ParametersJSON Schema